elun15/Abandoned-Object-Detection/README.md

 ONLY option 1 takes into account difficulty categories, it is the best option to evaluate several videos OPTIONS 2 and 3 are suitable for simple proofs with just one video sequence

-IMPORTANT: Comment and/or uncomment the corresponding part of the code.

 1: With .sh script "Run_AODSystem.sh" located in root by just executing ./Run_AODSystem.sh

 	- Configurations (e.g. 2 1 1 1) have to be set inside manually

 2: By terminal command.
 Executable are placed in build_release and build_debug, respectively.

-	-e.g. >> /System_Evaluation 2 1 1 1 ./../videos/AVSS_corto.mov ./../results/
+	- e.g. >> /System_Evaluation 2 1 1 1 ./../videos/AVSS_corto.mov ./../results/
+	- If no input arguments, default settings will be used

 3: By using a programming enviroment (Qt Creator or others)

- 	- All input arguments are set in the main script
+ 	- All input arguments are set/modified in the main script